Skip to main content

 We may earn a commission via Amazon.in affiliate links.
 Prices shown are indicative — check the retailer for current rates.
 This doesn't affect our reviews.

-If you've ever wished a single appliance could handle your daily dal, weekend biryani, slow-cooked rajma, steamed idli and even homemade curd — a multi-cooker is the answer.
-These programmable electric cookers combine the jobs of a pressure cooker, slow cooker, rice cooker, steamer and sauté pan in one countertop device, making them perfect for busy Indian households juggling multiple dishes in a compact 2-3 BHK kitchen.
+If you've ever wished a single appliance could handle your daily dal, weekend biryani, slow-cooked rajma, steamed idli and even homemade curd — an all in one cooker is the answer.
+These programmable electric cookers, sold in India as multi-cookers, combine the jobs of a pressure cooker, slow cooker, rice cooker, steamer and sauté pan in one countertop device, making them perfect for busy Indian households juggling multiple dishes in a compact 2-3 BHK kitchen.

 We evaluated over a dozen multi-cookers available on Amazon India, narrowing the field to the 6 best options based on cooking performance, build quality, safety features, ease of use and real value for money.
 Whether you're a family of 4-5 looking for a reliable daily workhorse or a large joint family that needs bulk-cooking capacity, there's a pick here for you.